 I leaned forward, trying to find the short redheaded figure again.
-It occurred to me that maybe this whole 'stalking equals love' thing I had going on for Shoichi was all sorts of unhealthy (and mildly illegal) and he probably didn't even remember me, but my inner fangirl was very insistent that she did not give a shit.
+It occurred to me that maybe this whole thing I had going on for Shoichi was all sorts of unhealthy (and kind of creepy) and he probably didn't even remember me, but my inner fangirl was very insistent that she did not give a shit.
 Cute was cute, and Shoichi was on a level of adorable only attainable by wimpy, helpless little kids like Tsuna and-

 -I sounded like such a creeper.

-I needed therapy, seriously.
+I probably needed some sort of therapy.
 World-hopping must have screwed with my brain more than I'd thought.
 Or maybe it was all the adrenaline from the massive mental breakdown I was trying to distract myself from- oh look, red.